-Corresponding to each of these views about what makes one outcome better than another is a different version of consequentialism.
-For example, "preference-satisfaction consequentialism" is the view that one should always act in such a way that maximizes the extent to which the desires of people are satisfied.
-Let's turn from our evaluation of Utilitarianism in particular to a challenge for Consequentialism in general.
+Corresponding to each of these views about the good is a different version of Maximizing Consequentialism.
+For example, the first would yield the result that one should always act in such a way that maximizes the number of desires of people which are satisfied.